 - Extreme sensitivity to light

-In a case a patient experiences any of these symptoms, an urgent visit to the Best Cornea Specialist in Delhi trained in corneal disorders is mandatory as early treatment can save these transplants from failing.
+In a case a patient experiences any of these symptoms, an urgent visit to the Best Cornea Specialist in Delhi trained in corneal disorders is mandatory as early treatment can save these transplants from failing at Delhi Eye Centre.